Health & Wellness

 How to find a lost pets

-Most pets run away when they’re unleashed or in an unsecured yard, but there is a scary reality that some pets are stolen, too, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Most pets run away when they’re unleashed or in an unsecured yard, but there is a scary reality that some pets are stolen, too, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 But, it’s important to know that there is a high chance that you’ll find your missing pet and that pets don’t usually wander far from home.

 “Fifteen percent of pet owners have lost their pets.
 Dogs have a 93% chance of getting back to their parents while cats have a 75% chance of getting back to their parents,” Dr. McCullough explains based on a 2012 study.